0no-co/GraphQLSP/packages/graphqlsp/README.md

 ### Configuration

+**Required**

 - `schema` allows you to specify a url, `.json` or `.graphql` file as your schema.
 If you need to specify headers for your introspection you can opt into the object notation i.e. `{ "schema": { "url": "x", "headers": { "Authorization": "y" } }}`

+**Optional**

-- `disableTypegen` disables type-generation in general
+- `disableTypegen` disables type-generation in general, this could be needed if offset bugs are introduced
 - `scalars` allows you to pass an object of scalars that we'll feed into `graphql-code-generator`
 - `extraTypes` allows you to specify imports or declare types to help with `scalar` definitions
-- `shouldCheckForColocatedFragments` when turned on (default), this will scan your imports to find unused fragments and provide a message notifying you about them
+- `shouldCheckForColocatedFragments` when turned on, this will scan your imports to find unused fragments and provide a message notifying you about them

 ## Fragment masking